Some examples of our recent work:

 - H v A (Cayman Islands): Acting for insurers in a multi-million CI$ claim by a businesswoman injured in accident.

 - Burke v Hersant (Cayman Islands): Advising insurers in injury case pleaded at CI$6m and briefed for trial in the Cayman Islands.
 Credibility issues arose and the claim was compromised shortly before trial for around 5% of the amount originally sought.

 - Farmer v Smith: (Bahamas): Advising and drafting the skeleton argument for an application to set aside the extension of time to serve a writ long after its validity had expired.
 The Court granted the application, set aside the extension and struck out the case.
 The outcome was overturned by the Bahamas Court of Appeal.
-Hardwicke then acted as lead Counsel for the insurers in the application to the UK Privy Council.
+Gatehouse Chambers then acted as lead Counsel for the insurers in the application to the UK Privy Council.